smezin/Equation-solver/README.md

 # Equation-solver
 command line application.
 This applications solves math equations containing +-*/ and ().
-App applies recursive design, solving braced expressions inside out
+App applies recursive design, solving braced expressions from inside out

-NOTE:
+NOTES:
 1. No input checks. input MUST be in valid format.
 2. valid input may contain equation with the 4 basic arithmetic operation (+-*/)
 3. valid input may contain decimal period